circonus/irondb-docs/api/state.md

 *get.calls* :   The number of get calls for this numeric period.

-*get.proxy\_calls* :   The number of proxy get calls for this numeric period.
+*get.proxy_calls* :   The number of proxy get calls for this numeric period.

-        *get.count*

-        :   The number of metrics retrieved for this numeric period.
+*get.count* :   The number of metrics retrieved for this numeric period.

-        *get.elapsed\_us*

-        :   The number of microseconds spent getting data for this numeric period.
+*get.elapsed_us* :   The number of microseconds spent getting data for this numeric period.

-        *extend.calls*

-        :   The number of extend calls for this numeric period.
+*extend.calls* :   The number of extend calls for this numeric period.
 (The number of times the system needed to extend an NNT storage file from the beginning.)

-    *aggregate*

-    :   Aggregated data from all NNT (numeric) calls.
+*aggregate* :   Aggregated data from all NNT (numeric) calls.
 Fields are the same as for each individual rollup.

-*nnt\_cache\_size*

-:   The current size of the NNT file handle cache.
-When Snowth opens
-    an NNT file for reading or writing, it will maintain an open file descriptor for it and store it in a cache.
+*nnt_cache_size* :   The current size of the NNT file handle cache.
+When IRONdb opens an NNT file for reading or writing, it will maintain an open file descriptor for it and store it in a cache.

-*text*

-:   A container with information about text data storage.
+*text* :   A container with information about text data storage.

 :